 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

 On April 9, 1942, Harley with the other members of the 192nd became Prisoners Of War.
-He and the other members of his company made their way to Mariveles where they started what became known as the death march.
+He and the other members of his company made their way to Mariveles where they started what the POWs called “the march.”

 Harley did the march with other members of the 192nd.
 It would take them five days to complete the march.
 One of the men Harley marched with was Walter Tucker.
-Like the other prisoners, Harley went without food or water for days.
-This resulted in men falling out and being killed by the Japanese.
+The prisoners went without food or water for days which resulted in men falling out and being killed by the Japanese.

 Near the end of the march, Walter Tucker had an attack of malaria.
 Harley’s and Walter’s friends knowing that if Walter fell out he would be executed, carried Walter to San Fernando.
 There, they boarded into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car and closed the doors.
 They were packed in so tightly that those who died could not fall to the floors of the cars.
 Disembarking the boxcars, the dead fell to the floors as the living climbed out.